-iHealth Wave swimming and activity tracker review
+iHealth Wave (AM4) activity tracker full review

 The iHealth Wave (AM4) is a waterproof activity tracker that looks like a regular watch but measures your swimming strokes as well as the number of steps you walk or run each day, distance travelled and calories burned.
 And at night it analyses the quality of your sleep, so it offers 24-hour personal monitoring.
 See all activity tracker reviews.